 Centralized Training Institute

-1. 40 Hour Domestic Violence Training: the introductory certificate training required by the IDVA for new domestic violence professionals, including volunteers and interns.
+The introductory certificate training required by the IDVA for new domestic violence professionals, including volunteers and interns.

-3. Advanced Specialized Training: professional development trainings to improve the skills and knowledge of domestic violence workers and programs.
+Professional development trainings to improve the skills and knowledge of domestic violence workers and programs.

 CTI is an official certified training site approved by the Illinois Certified Domestic Violence Professional (ICDVP) Board and the Illinois Department of Financial & Professional Regulations to provide continuing education units (CEUs).